-Below are example course plans-using the Texas Tech equivalents of the prerequisite courses.
+On the following page are example course plans using the Texas Tech equivalents of the prerequisite courses.
 Students wishing to enter the Clinical Laboratory Science program should choose either the standard, pre-med and pre-PA options.
 Substitution of courses may be authorized by the Program Director.